Why It’s Important To Backup Your Website

 Whatever the reason, in some instances businesses that suffer data loss find it difficult to recover.

-So what are the main risks that you face by not backing up your data?
+So what are the main risks that you face by not backing up your website?
 Here are a few headline issues:

 - Lost revenue due to website downtime